ahzonoozi/SPS-VARIMF/README.md

  ## Setting Up the Model:

 Before compiling, ensure that the SPS-VARIMF directory is located in the same parent directory as the following required folders:

-Please extract both BaSeL_1.zip and BaSeL_2.zip in
+Please extract both BaSeL_1.zip and BaSeL_2.zip in SPECTRA/BaSeL3.1/ directory
     • OUTPUTS

     • SPECTRA